Configuration Options

 SCALR_AGENT_NAME

-The unique name of the agent.
-Once set, it can be changed.
-Defaults to hostname.
+SCALR_AGENT_NAMEThe unique name of the agent.
+Once set it can be changed.

-The Scalr Agent backend.
+SCALR_AGENT_RUNTIMEThe Scalr Agent runtime.
 Determines the environment in which the Scalr Agent is running.
-By default, the backend is automatically selected based on environment attributes.
-This option is not meant to be overridden, unless required for edge cases — e.g., Docker-in-Docker on Kubernetes.
-The backend option is primarily informational and used for statistics and minor behavioral tweaks, such as logging or error messages.
+By default, the runtime is automatically selected based on environment attributes.
+This option is not meant to be overridden unless required for edge cases where it cannot be correctly determined.
+The runtime option is primarily informational and used for statistics and minor behavioral tweaks, such as logging or error messages.
 It is also used to auto-select the default driver.
-Options: "vm", "fargate", "docker", "kubernetes", "unknown"

 SCALR_AGENT_DRIVER

-The execution driver for the agent tasks.
+SCALR_AGENT_DRIVERThe execution driver for the agent tasks.
 Determines how the Scalr Agent isolates task execution environments for running user-executable code (like Opentofu/Terraform applies).
-By default, the driver is auto-selected between Docker and Kubernetes based on backend.
+By default driver is auto-selected between docker and kubernetes based on runtime.
 If the local driver is selected, the Scalr Agent will execute tasks directly in the same environment where it is running, without isolation.
-Options: "local", "kubernetes", "docker".
-Defaults to docker.

 Docker